It’s important to always be mindful of your customer.

 Fast forward to just a few months ago and reports of an executive at Uber suggesting they spend money digging up dirt about reporters who give them bad press.
 That’s bad enough, but it also raises the question of how safe your data is with Uber.
 If you use the company, then they know exactly when and where you’ve come from and are going to. (see report here)

-Then there are the Australian lawmakers on who are proposing to make data retention mandatory for 2 years for all Telcos – so the government could access it if and when they liked because, you know, terrorism. (read about it here)
+Then there are the Australian lawmakers on who is proposing to make data retention mandatory for 2 years for all Telcos – so the government could access it if and when they liked because, you know, terrorism. (read about it here)

 We live in a brave new world.
-80s & 90s science fiction talked about people being ‘lojacked’ where a tracking device is implanted in your head.
+The 80s & 90s science fiction talked about people being ‘lojacked’ where a tracking device is implanted in your head.
 Well – it never happened.
 Instead, we all volunteered to be lojacked with open wallets and a smile on our face when we all bought smartphones. (this is not an anti-smartphone rant – I LOVE my iPhone)

 The metadata in your phone could probably construct a pretty accurate picture of your day.
 Therefore, Telcos have a tremendous amount of granular knowledge about us.
 Same goes for Social Media platforms.
 The more you interact, the more they know about you.